-The Pink Fawn Lily is a perennial herb That grows over most of the Pacific Northwest.
-It grows from a narrowly egg shaped, 3 to 5 cm long bulb attached to a chain of rhizome segments.
+The Pink Fawn Lily is a perennial herb That grows over most of the BC coast.
+It grows from a narrowly egg-shaped, 3 to 5 cm long bulb attached to a chain of rhizome segments.
 The flowering stems are from 15 to 35 cm tall, smooth.

 The Basal leaves are dull dark green mottled with brown or white.
 They are 10 to 20 cm long, smooth, gradually narrowed to short, broad, narrowly winged stalk.